-Applicants and proposers (including City Sponsored and/or City Recognized Support Groups) shall submit their naming or renaming proposal to the Department Director depending on asset type.
-If applicant's proposal follows the intent of this Council Policy, the Department Director shall make a proposal in writing for naming or renaming of a City Asset as follows:
+City departments, commissions, task forces, or community members shall submit their naming or renaming proposal to the Department Director depending on asset type.
+If applicant's proposal follows the intent of this framework (Policy), the Department Director shall make a proposal in writing for naming or renaming of a City Asset as follows:

-- For library facilities, the Department Director will make the proposal to the - For parks and recreational facilities, the Department Director will make the proposal to the Park and Recreation Commission. - For other City Assets, the Department Director will make the proposal to the appropriate Deputy Chief Operating Officer for the City Facility for which the naming or renaming is proposed.
+- For library facilities, the Department Director will make the proposal to the Cultural Arts Commission. - For parks and recreational facilities, the Department Director will make the proposal to the Park and Recreation Commission. - For other City Assets, the Department Director will make the proposal to the City Manager, who shall refer the proposal to the appropriate department/s and/or City's commission/s (ie. Parks and Recreation, Cultural Arts, Human Relations) most closely associated with the City asset and objectives of the asset.

-Other City staff may review and provide input on the proposal for naming or renaming.
 Written proposals must, at a minimum, include the following information: